Mercedes EQA review: range, battery & charging

 |Model||Range||Wallbox charge time||Rapid charge time|

-Again, charging speeds for the EQA are competitive but not class-leading.
-However, the difference between 100 and 150kW public rapid charging isn’t as wide as you might imagine; the EQA takes just five minutes longer than a Volvo XC40 Recharge P8 to top up to 80% – despite its slower maximum charge speed.
-Every version of the EQA comes with two charging cables – one for wallbox and public charging points and another for domestic charging from a three-pin socket.
+Charging speeds, on the other hand, are little more than average.
+That said, the difference between 100kW and 150kW public rapid charging isn’t as wide as you might imagine; the basic EQA takes just seven minutes longer than a single-motor Volvo XC40 Recharge to top up from 10-80% – despite its slower maximum charge speed.
+Every version of the EQA comes with two charging cables – one for home wallboxes and public charging points, and another for domestic charging from a three-pin socket.

 Mercedes EQA range

-During our time with the car (a cool but bright winter’s day) we saw over 200 miles on a full battery, and the range dropped pretty much in line with actual miles driven – despite a largely unsympathetic day’s testing.
+During our time with an early EQA 250 (not the updated 250+) we saw over 200 miles on a full battery, and the range dropped pretty much in line with actual miles driven – despite using a largely unsympathetic test route on a cool winter’s day.
 The varied settings for the regenerative braking help – in its stronger mode you can largely drive the EQA by simply modulating the accelerator pedal, rather than depending heavily on the friction brakes.

 The days of 50kW being the maximum rate of rapid charging are fizzling out.
-Many electric models today are routinely capable of double that, while many can recharge at 150kW or more; the fastest charging speed of any production car (the Porsche Taycan) currently tops out at 270kW.
+Many electric models today are routinely capable of double that, while many can recharge at 150kW or more; the fastest charging speed of any production car (the Porsche Taycan and Audi e-tron GT) currently tops out at 270kW.

-The Mercedes EQA strikes a decent balance, then, capable of charging at up to 100kW; topping up at a public rapid charge point will replenish the battery from 10-80% in 37 minutes.
-A Volvo XC40 Recharge P8 trumps the Mercedes with a 150kW maximum and can therefore do the same job in 33 minutes.
+The Mercedes EQA strikes a decent balance, then, capable of charging at up to 100kW; topping up at a public rapid charge point will replenish the battery from 10-80% in 32 minutes – or 35 minutes if you opt for the bigger-battery EQA 250+.
+A single-motor Volvo XC40 Recharge trumps the Mercedes with a 150kW maximum and can therefore do the same job in 28 minutes, and the twin-motor model are faster still.

 Most EQA buyers will charge at home, of course.
-If you’re lucky enough to have access to three-phase electrics, the Mercedes can accept an AC charge of 11kW – replenishing the car’s batteries in 7hrs 15mins.
-The more common 7kW home wallbox will complete a 0-100% fill in 10hrs 45mins, while a three-pin socket takes 34 hours to completely refill the battery.
+If you’re lucky enough to have access to three-phase electrics, the Mercedes can accept an AC charge of 11kW – replenishing the car’s batteries in as little as 5hrs 45mins.
+The more common 7kW home wallbox will complete a 0-100% fill in 9hrs 15mins – or a little longer for the longer-range EQA 250+.
+A three-pin socket can take more than 30 hours to completely refill the battery.

 In This Review